yWorks/yfiles-power-bi-integration-basic/README.md

 # Basic integration of yFiles in PowerBI

 ![](./assets/SampleDashboard.png)
-This sample demonstrates how to get yFiles diagrams into a Power BI dashboard with dataset integration.
+This sample demonstrates how to get [yFiles diagrams](https://yworks.com/yfiles) into a [Power BI](https://powerbi.microsoft.com/) dashboard with dataset integration.
 It's a minimal integration without lots of customizations and editing features and should be a stepping stone for your particular use-case.
-All of the yFiles customizations and the full breadth of the yFiles API can be used inside PowerBI.
-Aside from a few PowerBI details, there is very little difference with respect to any other web development effort.
+All of the [yFiles customizations](https://live.yworks.com/) and the full breadth of the [yFiles API](https://docs.yworks.com/yfileshtml/) can be used inside PowerBI.
+Aside from a few Power BI details, there is very little difference with respect to any other web development effort.

 The data required to build a graph should have at least a `FromId` and a `ToId` defining the edge endpoints.
 Other fields can optionally be used for edge and node labels.
-Since a PowerBI report can be based on only one data table it means that you can't have the incidence (edge definitions) and node data in separate tables.
+Since a Power BI report can be based on only one data table it means that you can't have the incidence (edge definitions) and node data in separate tables.
 A good practice here is to have all the relevant node fields in the table plus one extra field defining and edge.
 This means that you, inevitably, will have some denormalized data if the graph is not a tree but this is quite common and should not be a problem in general.

 ## Installation